How To Ship Modular Tailings Systems

 Loading & Securing

-Modules must be carefully loaded onto appropriate transport vehicles, such as low-loaders, for inland transport to the port.
+Carefully load modules onto suitable transport vehicles, such as low-loaders, for inland transport to the port.
 Secure the modules effectively to prevent shifting during transit.

 Port Handling

-Heavy-lift cranes are necessary to load modules onto the vessel.
-Meticulous supervision of the lashing and securing process is crucial to ensure stability throughout the voyage.
+Utilise heavy-lift cranes to load modules onto the vessel.
+Meticulous supervision of the lashing and securing process is critical to ensure stability throughout the voyage.

 Transit